smebberson/luminous/README.md

 Luminous
 ========

-A Sublime Text 2 theme.
+> A Sublime Text 2 scheme.

-The theme started life as a duplicate of Monokai.
-There are few throwbacks to Monokai now, and the theme has a different look and feel.
+The scheme started life as a duplicate of Monokai.
+There are few throwbacks to Monokai now, and the scheme has a different look and feel.
 I hope you enjoy it.

 Languages supported
 -------------------